-Google Pixel 2 Release Date And Specs: October Debut, Insane Low-Light Camera, A Budget Version And A Higher Price
+Google Pixel 2 Release Date And Specs: October Debut, Insane Low-Light Camera, A Budget Version, And A Higher Price

 9to5Google’s source also stated that the Pixel 2 would further Google’s initiative for making its smartphone the best in the business when it comes to mobile photography.
 The original Pixel and Pixel XL are already excellent devices when it comes to mobile imaging.
 If the source’s information proves correct, however, it appears that the Pixel 2’s cameras would be far better than their predecessor.
 Thus, there is a pretty good chance for the Pixel 2 to earn the title of 2017’s best camera smartphone.

 In a lot of ways, Google’s focus on mobile photography is very strategic.
 After all, while flagship smartphones boast great camera specs, very few could compete with the original Pixel and the Pixel XL when it comes to low-light photography, according to a TechRadar report.
-By focusing in an area where most of its competitors perform poorly, Google could carve out a special niche for the Pixel 2’s imaging capabilities.
+By focusing on an area where most of its competitors perform poorly, Google could carve out a special niche for the Pixel 2’s imaging capabilities.
 Just like its possible October release date, it seems safe to assume that the Pixel 2 would boast a pretty insane camera.

 One big flaw that the original Pixel and Pixel XL really had was the devices’ price.
 Featuring a price point that places it within (and even beyond) flagship territory, the Pixel and Pixel XL are not affordable devices.
 Thus, despite the 2017 flagship smartphone’s attractive specs and features, it remained out of reach for most consumers simply because it was far too expensive for the everyday smartphone buyer.
 If rumors prove true, however, it appears that Google is about to address the original Pixel’s high price with the Pixel 2.